 Update 17th August 7am

 No Internet, No phone.
-Router was not paired with the node?
+Router was not pairing with the node again.

 Speedtest app can’t find the Internet.